Introduction - Potential Problems

 Working within Tradebox, most of our userbase do up to a few hundred transactions per week through all their channels.
 Heavy users do a few hundred per day.
 While we don’t have a hard limit, if you’re doing thousands of orders a day, you should probably be looking for a system that’s built with that volume in mind, which Tradebox is not.

 If you're running at, or around the above limits then in short you have a bit of a choice to make.

 You could either continue with a setup of Tradebox posting into Sage 50, with the knowledge that your system is more liable than the average user to be slow or run into data corruption and that regular data maintenance is a must.

 Or, you could migrate to a system built with larger datasets in mind.
 Moving to MMD software like Sage 200 often means a bigger price tag, an and an investment of time and energy into getting a new system up to speed.
 We’re aware that running with Tradebox and Sage 50 does have a life cycle; hopefully your business will continue growing in size and scope and if that happens you will at some point need to upgrade your infrastructure to keep up.

 We’re sometimes asked if we support larger accounts packages, or if we’re willing to build these integrations or build bespoke software.
 Unfortunately that’s just not something we have the bandwidth for.
-Moving to a larger accounts package than Sage 50 does mean you also need an alternative to Tradebox, as this is the only accounts integration we offer.
+Moving to a larger accounts package than Sage 50 does mean you also need an alternative to Tradebox, as Sage 50 and Xero (which has far smaller safe limits than Sage 50) are the only accounts integrations we offer.

 If you’re wanting to continue with a Tradebox and Sage 50 integration and large volumes, we can offer the following guidance on data maintenance.
 This guide is designed to inform and educate based on our knowledge and experience; following these steps should be safe but as with all things taking sufficient precautions such as backups and checking data is your responsibility as the user.